Azure/azure-sdk-for-net/sdk/core/System.ClientModel/README.md

 ### Accessing HTTP response details

 Service clients have methods that are used to call cloud services to invoke service operations.
 These methods on a client are called **service methods**.

-`System.ClientModel`-based clients expose two types of service methods: _convenience methods_ and _protocol methods_.
+Service clients expose two types of service methods: _convenience methods_ and _protocol methods_.

 **Convenience methods** provide a convenient way to invoke a service operation.
 They are methods that take a strongly-typed model as input and return a `ClientResult<T>` that holds a strongly-typed representation of the service response.
 Details from the HTTP response can be obtained from the return value.